Paul Denman

 Paul Spencer Denman (born 29 July 1957) is an English songwriter and musician.
 With Sade, Andrew Hale, and Stuart Matthewman, Denman gained worldwide fame as the bass guitarist of the English band Sade.
 He is also a member of the English band Sweetback.
-In 2024, Denman, along with the rest of the band was nominated for the Rock and Roll Hall of Fame.
+In 2026, Denman, along with the rest of the band, will be inducted into the Rock and Roll Hall of Fame.
+They were nominated previously in 2024.

 Early life

 Born in Hull, Paul Denman is the son of Ethel Denman.
-From 1959 to 1979 he lived on Greatfield Estate, Kingston upon Hull, East Riding of Yorkshire, England, where Mick Ronson (1946–1993) also grew up.
+From 1959 to 1979, he lived on Greatfield Estate, Kingston upon Hull, East Riding of Yorkshire, England, where Mick Ronson also grew up.

-Aged 12, Denman attended a The Rats gig, the rhythm & blues band from Hull comprising Mick Ronson, Mick Woody Woodmansey, and Trevor Boulder who went on to become David Bowie’s backing band The Spiders from Mars.

-Showing a strong interest in music Denman’s parents bought him a bass guitar for his 13th birthday in July 1970.
-After watching Bowie and The Spiders from Mars audacious performance of Starman on the BBC's Top of the Pops prime time broadcast on Thursday 6 July 1972 that poignantly struck teenage Denman: "Every pop star I talk to from my generation... they all go back to Ziggy."
+Showing a strong interest in music, Denman's parents bought him a bass guitar for his 13th birthday in July 1970.
+After watching David Bowie and The Spiders from Mars' performance of "Starman" on the BBC's Top of the Pops prime time broadcast on Thursday 6 July 1972 that poignantly struck teenage Denman: "Every pop star I talk to from my generation... they all go back to Ziggy."

 Denman was educated at Greatfield High School.
 He left that school at the age of 15 after achieving three O‑Level and many CSEs.
 He then became an apprentice in fabricating metal aircraft components at Hawker Siddeley (HS).
 The HS became British Aerospace (BA) and he was with the BA for five years; becoming a certified coppersmith.
 In a 1993 interview he credited his dexterity in playing the guitar partially to his training in metalwork.

 After serving his musical apprenticeship on the local Hull circuit, Denman was inspired by the Punk scene and the Sex Pistols and bought a one way train ticket to London in August 1981.
-An act that eventually resulted to Denman joining Latin/Funk band Pride, which then evolved into the creation of the band Sade.
+This eventually resulted in Denman joining Latin/Funk band Pride, which then evolved into the creation of the band Sade.